Pocket Squares For Men

 14. The Diagonal Shell is pleated diagonally and then folded.

 Since the turn of the Millennium, pocket squares have started to enjoy a renaissance in popularity and becoming an essential part of the outfit of high-class people, high profile celebrities and fashionistas alike.
 As the working environment has become more casual, basic ties have been lost and ill-fitting suits have become the norm.
-For the man that wants to stand out from the crowd, the pocket square provides a touch of elegance and style.
+For the man who likes and wants to stand out from the crowd, the pocket square provides a touch of elegance and style.

 What Is The Purpose Of A Pocket Square?